koscm10/Ansible-mc-series/02-Configuring managed nodes/Managed-nodes_configuration.md

 - Create a file on the managed nodes to see which user its working with.

       $ ansible all -m file -a "path=test.txt state=touch"
+this is to create a file in your remote servers "all" means it is going to create a file in all the servers "-m file" is to show that your are using a file module "-a" is for the arguments "path=test.txt" means that it is creating a test.txt file in the pwd of the user and the state is touch because the linux command to create a file is touch. if you wanted to create a directory it would be directory
 **Group level variables**
 ```
     **Group variables:**